 Part-time employee in district A has 5 years of seniority.
-On September 1, 2007 she also obtains a part-time assignment in district B. On September 1, 2008, the employee receives a leave of absence from district A for her full assignment in district A. The employee will have 90 days from September 1, 2008 to initiate the seniority and/or sick leave verification process and forward the necessary verification forms to the previous school district for the porting of seniority.
+On September 1, 2007 they also obtain a parttime assignment in district B. On September 1, 2008, the employee receives a leave of absence from district A for their full assignment in district A. The employee will have 90 days from September 1, 2008 to initiate the seniority and/or sick leave verification process and forward the necessary verification forms to the previous school district for the porting of seniority.
 The Irene Holden award dated June 7, 2007 will then apply.
 No seniority can be ported to district B until the employee's leave of absence is effective.
 Once ported, the teacher's seniority in district B cannot exceed a total of 1 year for the September 1, 2007 - June 30, 2008 school year.